rki-mf1/2023-Workshop-MISSIoN-Nanopore/day01-tuesday/hands-on.md

 Make a new subfolder in `nanopore-workshop` (or however you named your workshop directory) and place the downloaded `zip` archive here.
 Unzip the archive you just downloaded.
 Inspect the content.
 There is a MinKNOW summary report HTML file.
 Open it and inspect it.
 What can you tell about the nanopore sequencing run?
 Did it work well?

 2) Investigate the quality using `NanoPlot` and, if you think it's necessary, lenght-filter the FASTQ file.
 3) Use `PycoQC` to generate qc plots for the data set.
 Install `PycoQC` via Conda or use an available environment.
 In difference to `NanoPlot`, `PycoQC` needs as input a file called `sequencing_summary.txt` or similar.
-This is provided after the basecalling alongside with the FASTQ files. (_Note that the `sequencing_summarz.txt` was downsampled for the purpose of this workshop_)
+This is provided after the basecalling alongside with the FASTQ files. (_Note that the `sequencing_summary.txt` was downsampled for the purpose of this workshop_)

 **Note on installing `PycoQC`**: On my system it was a pain to install `PycoQC`.
 I finally managed via